RAJASTHAN4U ¤ Destinations

 Alwar

-Known as THE TIGER GATE of Rajasthan surrounded by Aravali hills, it has
+The Tiger Gate of Rajasthan surrounded by Aravali hills, it has

 a perfect picture postcard setting and looks as if carved magnificently